Funny People: Release

 Funny People premiered on July 20, 2009, in Los Angeles, California.
 It was released in all territories by Universal Pictures.

 Home media

-Funny People was released on DVD and Blu-ray in the United States on November 24, 2009.
+Funny People was released on DVD and Blu-ray in the United States on November 24, 2009, by Universal Studios Home Entertainment.
 There is a one-disc "Unrated & Theatrical" cut and a two-disc "Unrated Edition".
 The Unrated cut of the film runs at 153 minutes.
 It was released in the United Kingdom on January 18, 2010.

 Reception

 Box office

 Funny People grossed $51.9 million in the United States and Canada and $19.7 million in other territories for a worldwide total of $71.6 million, against a production budget of $75 million.

-In North America the film was released on July 31, 2009 in 3,007 theaters.
-It grossed $8.6 million on its opening day and $22.7 million in its opening weekend, finishing first at the box office.
+In North America, the film was released on July 31, 2009, in 3,007 theaters.
+It grossed $8.6 million on its opening day and $22.7 million on its opening weekend, finishing first at the box office.